Đàm Vĩnh Hưng: Early life

-When he was young, he studied at Secondary School Ngo Quyen and High School Nguyen Thuong Hien located in District Tan Binh, Ho Chi Minh City.
+When he was young, he studied at Ngo Quyen Secondary school and Nguyen Thuong Hien High school located in Tan Binh District, Ho Chi Minh City.
 He had a variety of jobs to make ends meet including hair dresser and backup singer in various music shows.

-He joined the Young Singers Club at Culture Center of District 10 since 1991.
-After winning first prize at the singing contest which was held by Culture Company of District 10 to discover new talents in 1992, he started to pursue professional music career afterward.
-He self-learned piano and did research on vocal technique and performance style.
-In 1998, after competing eight times, he won the fourth prize of Ho Chi Minh City The Voice of Television Contest which used to be very famous back then.
-In 1999, he made to the Top 10 Potential Voices of Saigon Music Center among other 300 contestants.

 He won The Most Excellent Singer prize in the contest which was held by Ben Thanh Theater's Young Audience Music Club from September 2000 – September 2001.
 This is considered to be the milestone of his career.
-His two songs Tình Ơi Xin Ngủ Yên (Please sleep tight my love) and Bình Minh Sẽ Mang Em Đi (The sunrise will take you away) which were well-known, and widely recognizable, became a remarkable milestone of his music career.
+His two songs Tình Ơi Xin Ngủ Yên (Please sleep tight my love) and Bình Minh Sẽ Mang Em Đi (The sunrise will take you away), which were well-known and widely recognizable, became a remarkable milestone of his music career.
 At the beginning of his career, his unique raspy voice resembles Vietnamese-American singer Don Ho, and he often sang with very strong intonation at the end of each lyrics.
-Afterward, he chose to sing pre-war songs, romance songs and golden songs.
+Afterward, he chose to sing pre-war songs, romance songs and yellow music.

-Apparently, beside being actively singing, he also owns an entertainment agency, a restaurant, some food brands, and being a coach of some TV reality music shows.

 He doesn't mind publicly showing how rich he is, such as the incident of which he lost a billion worth of watches, three times losing diamonds, purchasing US$5 million penthouse and his billion worth of fashion collection.